“Success is where preparation and opportunity meet.”

 Life Insurance: The Both/And Asset

-Not only will you eventually have access to every dollar put into the policy as your cash value grows, you’ll also have protection over and above the cash value the moment your first premium is paid.
+Typically, people must choose between investments, savings, or insurance vehicles.
+With whole life insurance, your clients are saving and insuring at the same time.
+Not only will they eventually have access to every dollar put into the policy as their cash value grows, but they'll also have protection over and above the cash value the moment they pay their first premium.

-Should something happen to you, the policy can still pay for your child's tuition or supplement your spouse's future income.
+In this way, life insurance is a self-completing savings strategy.
+Should something happen to your client, the policy can still pay for their child's tuition or supplement their spouse's future income.

 Can You Capitalize on Opportunities?